rust-lang/rust/editors/README.md

 a minimum version of 10 installed.
 Please refer to [node.js and npm documentation](https://nodejs.org) for installation instructions.

+You will also need the most recent version of VS Code: we don't try to maintain compatibility with older versions yet.

 The experimental VS Code plugin can then be built and installed by executing the following commands: